juliankrispel/react-rocket/site/content/post/react-redux-optimization.md

 As a side note - The only mandatory argument is `mapStateToProps` and in most cases you will only need the first two arguments.
 However, I'm using the signature to here to illustrate how the react bindings work.

-All arguments passed into the `connect` function are used to generate an object, which is passed onto the wrapped component as props. `mapStateToProps` is used for mapping the state from your redux store to an object, `mapDispatchToProps` is used to produce an object containing functions - typically those functions are action creators.
+All arguments passed into the `connect` function are used to generate an object, which is passed onto the wrapped component as props. `mapStateToProps` is used for mapping the state from your Redux store to an object, `mapDispatchToProps` is used to produce an object containing functions - typically those functions are action creators.
 Finally `mergeProps` takes three arguments `stateProps`, `dispatchProps` and `ownProps`.
 The first is the result of `mapStateToProps`, the second the result of `mapDispatchToProps` and the third argument is the props object that is inherited from the component itself.
 By default `mergeProps` simply combines those arguments into one object, but if you pass in a function for the `mergeProps` argument, `connect` will instead use that to generate the props for the wrapped component.

 The fourth argument of the `connect` function is an options object.
-This contains 5 options: `pure`, which can be either true or false as well as 4 functions (which should return a boolean) that determine whether to rerender the component or not. `pure` is by default set to true.
+This contains 5 options: `pure`, which can be either true or false as well as 4 functions (which should return a boolean) that determine whether to re-render the component or not. `pure` is by default set to true.
 If set to false, the `connect` hoc will skip any optimizations and the 4 functions in the options object will be irrelevant.
 I personally can't think of a use-case for that, but the option to set it to false is available if you prefer to turn off optimization.

 The object that our `mergeProps` function produces is compared with the last props object.
-If our `connect` HOC thinks the props object has changed, the component will rerender.
+If our `connect` HOC thinks the props object has changed, the component will re-render.
 To understand how the library decides whether there has been a change we can look at the [`shallowEqual` function](https://github.com/reactjs/react-redux/blob/master/src/utils/shallowEqual.js).
-If the function returns true, the component won't rerender, if it returns false it will rerender. `shallowEqual` performs this comparison.
+If the function returns true, the component won't re-render, if it returns false it will re-render. `shallowEqual` performs this comparison.
 Below you'll see part of the `shallowEqual` method, which tells you all you need to know:

 ```
 for (let i = 0; i < keysA.length; i++) {